openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

    Tags can be specified during the import of an application package.

-For example, there is an application that has the word *community-developed* in description.
+For example, there is an application that has the word *document-oriented* in description.
 Let's find it with the filter.
 The following screenshot shows you the result.

  .. image:: figures/app_filter_example.png